kevinkorfmann/msprimeprime/README.md

 # msprimeprime
-A nanoGPT implementation for generating more TMRCA data simulated with msprime.
+A GPT2 implementation for generating more TMRCA data simulated with msprime.

 ![msprimeprime next coalescence prediction](./msprimeprime.png)